matteo-torres/blackout-houston/README.md

         └── VNP46A1.A2021047.h08v06.001.2021048091105.tif
 ```
 ## Data
 All datasets have been downloaded and organized within the data folder in this repository.
-The VIIRS datasets are specifically located in the VNP46A1 subfolder for easy access.
+The Visible Infrared Imaging Radiometer Suite (VIIRS) datasets are specifically located in the VNP46A1 subfolder for easy access.
+Since Houston lies on the border of tiles h08v05 and h08v06, two tiles were downloaded for each date.

+- VNP46A1.A2021038.h08v05.001.2021039064328.tif: Tile h08v05, collected on 2021-02-07
+- VNP46A1.A2021038.h08v06.001.2021039064329.tif: Tile h08v06, collected on 2021-02-07
+- VNP46A1.A2021047.h08v05.001.2021048091106.tif: Tile h08v05, collected on 2021-02-16
+- VNP46A1.A2021047.h08v06.001.2021048091105.tif: Tile h08v06, collected on 2021-02-16

+The roads and buildings datasets were obtained from OpenStreetMap via [Geofabrik](https://download.geofabrik.de).
+These datasets were processed into a GeoPackage containing only roads and houses in the Houston metropolitan area.

+The ACS_2019_5YR_TRACT_48.gdb file is an ArcGIS file geodatabase.
+You can explore its contents using the `st_layers()` function from the `stars` R package.

+All code for querying data and accessing specific layers is provided in the blackout-houston.qmd file.

 ## References